Optimizing My Horse’s Diet

 .

-How Can We Do Better for our Athletes, our Partners, our Beloved Companions?
+How Can We Do Better

 Since most of the immune system resides in the gut, we cannot expect our horses to thrive unless we foster their gut microbiomes properly.
 You may be surprised by how many ailments can be resolved by simply optimizing the diet.
-We know as humans that it's important to eat more organic, living foods, whole fruits and vegetables, grass-fed meats instead of factory farmed, wild caught fish instead of farm raised, and less dead food (cereals, chips, cookies, etc).
-Our animals require the same high-quality nutrition to function normally - and thrive!
-Once we improve our horse’s diet, he or she typically requires less topical treatments, less prescriptions, less vet bills, experiences less inflammation, less stiffness, less stress, and enjoys more restoration, more freedom, more calmness... ultimately resulting in a happier, healthier horse!
+We know as humans that it's important to eat more organic, living foods, whole fruits and vegetables, grass-fed meats instead of factory farmed, wild-caught fish instead of farm-raised, and less dead food (cereals, chips, cookies, etc).
+Our animals require the same high-quality nutrition in order to function normally - and to thrive!

 When Your Horse Feels Good, Life Is Good.

-• Offering naturally-occurring & highly-bioavailable nutrients
+• Offering high-quality & naturally-occurring bioavailable nutrients

-• Supporting the gut microbiome & digestion (nutrient absorption & assimilation)
+• Supporting the gut microbiome & digestion

 • Supporting a normal inflammatory response